 Ontario knife, I bought their Spec-Plus Bolo knife almost twenty years ago.
 I liked the look and feel of this large blade, machete-style knife.
 I use this knife for chopping brush along the trail.
 But it can be used for any traditional bush field work.

 Swiss Army Knives I have had several of these very handy and useful pocket knives over the years.
 When I snow camped traveling on ski's.
 The knife with the scissor, toothpick, and screwdriver.
 Are essential gear for the backcountry.

 TOP Knives make a variety of Tactical knives that are in the high dollar range.
 TOP makes the Tom Brown Tracker Knife, which if you have never seen one check it out on their website.
 It’s a multi-application knife.

 Very beefy and well made.
 I have tried the earlier version made by Beck, it's quite heavy and expensive, but it’s a work of art.
 Tom also developed a companion knife to go along with the large Tracker knife.

 The SOG Northwest Ranger and SOG's Bowie are two knives I have used in the field over the years.
 Of the two I liked the Ranger the most because of the blades thin relief which makes carving simpler.
-I still use the Ranger and it sharpens up easy.
+I still use the NW Ranger today and it sharpens up easy.

 SOG Northwest Ranger